darcyclarke/rawkit/README.md

 $ rawkit index.js
 ```

+## Options

+`--port=[num]`
+The only option at the moment, you can set the *port* the extension proxy server lives.
+Example: `$ rawkit --port=1337 server.js`.

+## FAQ

-### Should this be in node core?
+### "Should this be in node core?"
 Probably.
-A flag like `--launch` would be a nice suppliment to `--inspect`.
-Maybe I'll make a PR one day.
+A flag like `--launch` would be a nice suppliment to `--inspect`. ~~Maybe I'll make a PR one day~~.

+*Update: opening internal chrome links externally is no walk in the park (ie. `chrome://` or `chrome-devtools://` in this specific case).
+I might write a blog post about the different ways I looked at how to solve this, what I learned, and the general nitty gritty of what should have been a straightforward problem to solve.*

+### "How is this different then the competitors?"

+First off, big shout out to ["Will"](https://june07.com) who made [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en) (ie. Node --inspector Manager).
+Great project, some cool options and it seems to work pretty well.
+I think the only criticism I have is that NiM works by polling to see if new ports have opened to launch the inspector (not very effecient).
+Also, it's a Chrome Extension; That said, this may be something we can't avoid (*I'll be writing an article about this at some point*).

+**rawkit** is probably closest to NiM in that it works with the native (although semi-experimental) `node --inspect` feature.
+I reminice over the days of [node-inspector](https://www.npmjs.com/package/node-inspector), [node-debugger](https://atom.io/packages/node-debugger), [devtool](https://www.npmjs.com/package/devtool) and even [nodemon](https://www.npmjs.com/package/nodemon), to some extent, as they've fallen out of my daily usage.
+That said, `--inspect` alone isn't going to cut the cheese. **rawkit** gets us back to a simple and straightforward workflow.
+Less options.
+More command line.
+Faster path to the developer tools you know and love.

+`rawkit server.js`

+## Discovery

-### Interesting command line flags for chrome
+#### Interesting command line flags for chrome:

 - `--app`
 - `--auto-open-devtools-for-tabs`